codists/English-In-CS-Books/i.md

 示例：A process waiting indefinitely under the circumstances just described is an example of a “liveness failure.”(《Operating System Concepts》第 283 页)。

+# interconnect

+- interconnect: inter-("between, among") + connect

+vi/vt. connect with each other.

+- 示例

+To completely understand the roles and types of distributed systems in use today, we need to understand the networks that interconnect them(《Operating System Concepts》第 735 页)。

+- connect vs interconnect

+1. connect is used for two object.

+2. interconnect is used for multiple objects.

 # intermediary

 - intermediary: inter-("between, among") + medius("middle")